S. P. L. Sørensen

-Søren Peter Lauritz Sørensen (9 January 1868 – 12 February 1939) was a Danish chemist, famous for the introduction of the concept of pH, a scale for measuring acidity and alkalinity.
+Søren Peter Lauritz Sørensen (9 January 1868 – 12 February 1939) was a Danish chemist, known for the introduction of the concept of pH, a scale for measuring acidity and alkalinity.

 Personal life

-Sørensen was born in Havrebjerg, Denmark in 1868 as the son of a farmer.
+Sørensen was born in Havrebjerg in 1868 as the son of a farmer.
 He began his studies at the University of Copenhagen at the age of 18.
 He wanted to make a career in medicine, but under the influence of chemist Sophus Mads Jørgensen decided to change to chemistry.

 While studying for his doctorate he worked as assistant in chemistry at the laboratory of the Technical University of Denmark, assisted in a geological survey of Denmark, and also worked as a consultant for the Royal Navy Dockyard.

 Sørensen was married twice.
 His second wife was Margrethe Høyrup Sørensen, who collaborated with him in his studies.